What’s Maison Talbooth like?

 You don’t need to worry about getting there – hotel guests are always driven by a member of staff.
 The courtesy car used to be a Range Rover but it is now a top-of-the-range BMW, meaning you will arrive for dinner in style.

-Le Talbooth, which has been in the Milsom family since the 1950s, is located in a historic building on the banks of the River Stour.
-Its summer barbecues are the stuff of legend but whatever time of year you visit, you’ll be in for a treat.
-The wine list is like a book and dishes such as the Winter Truffle and Manchego Cheese Ravioli (£14 for a starter) and Dedham Vale Beef Fillet (£34) are simply divine.
+Le Talbooth, which has been in the Milsom family since the 1950s, is on the banks of the River Stour.
+Its summer barbecues are the stuff of legend but whenever you visit, you’ll be in for a treat.
+The wine list is like a book and dishes such as the Winter Truffle and Manchego Cheese Ravioli (£14 for a starter) are divine.

 Breakfast at the hotel is also a feast of local produce.
-It is mainly served in the Garden Room restaurant but you can have the dish of your choice delivered to your room.
-As dogs aren’t allowed in the restaurant, staff were more than happy to set up a table for Ernie and I in the lounge, which was lovely.
+It is mainly served in the Garden Room restaurant but you can also have it delivered to your room.
+As dogs aren’t allowed in the restaurant, staff were more than happy to set up a table for Ernie and I in the lounge.

 Follow in Constable’s footsteps and head to Flatford Mill, which was immortalised in The Haywain.
 A three-mile circular walk from Dedham winds along the riverbank and will take you through peaceful, unspoilt countryside.